This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 I would spend two summers at the Saint Croix but I would only need one summer of kayaking to realize that being an park ranger is my dream.

 Years later, it’s my last semester at college and I was starting the practicum program.
 It was designed to be similar to the rigors of working at an interpretive center and summer camp.
-This was the final capstone of the interpretation program before graduation.
+A capstone program before graduation.

 I am sitting through the orientation and gazing around the cavernous room until my eyes settle on one of the banners.
 The banners are decorated flags crafted by students from the various summer camp excursions.